 3-5 National Circuit, BARTON ACT 2600

 Tasmania Police have on-line enquiry-only access to the Motor Registry System.
-The Information Officer at the Registration and Licensing Branch deals with any requests for information outside this (for example requests for court certificates).
+The Information Officer at Registration and Licensing Services deals with any requests for information outside this (for example requests for court certificates).

 Interstate law enforcement agencies can have access to registration and licensing details provided the request is in writing.